Skip to main content

 const postController = new PostController("post")

-export const postController
+export default postController

-Service Files (*.service.ts
+Service Files (*.service.ts)

 import { BaseService } from "arkos/service";

-class PostService extends BaseService {
+class PostService extends BaseService<"post"> {

 async getPostsByAuthor(authorId: string) {